collapsed-stacks/startups/questions/11164/why-your-product-service-is-hard-to-clone-by-someone-else.md

 - posted by: [BrettFromLA](https://stackexchange.com/users/2813127/brettfromla) on 2016-09-23
 - score: 0

-<p>If your invention is simple enough, patent protection will go a long way.
+If your invention is simple enough, patent protection will go a long way.
 When I think of "simple" inventions, the first one that comes to mind is the sticky note or Post-It.
 There are so few "parts" to it that no one can make a knock-off without infringing the patent.
-Something like a cell phone is hard to patent because it is so complex; with enough tweaks, a competitor can introduce another cell phone that's similar enough to the original but doesn't infringe any patents.)</p>
+Something like a cell phone is hard to patent because it is so complex; with enough tweaks, a competitor can introduce another cell phone that's similar enough to the original but doesn't infringe any patents.)